minuut/discord-user-checker/README.md

 - Create a `tokens.txt` file and specify your Discord token in it. **Make sure you don't share your token with anyone.**

-- If you want to filter your own wordlists, use the `helper.py` script included in the repository.
+- If you want to filter your own wordlists, use the `helper.py` by running `python helper.py` the script is included in the repository.
 Follow the instructions provided in the script to split lines or filter word length in the wordlists.

 ## Usage